gautamkrishnar/blog-post-workflow/README.md

 ### Bugs
 If you are experiencing any bugs, don’t forget to open a [new issue](https://github.com/gautamkrishnar/blog-post-workflow/issues/new).

+### Thanks
+- Thanks to all the existing users of this workflow
+- Thanks to all the [contributors](https://github.com/gautamkrishnar/blog-post-workflow/graphs/contributors)
+- Thanks to [@codeSTACKr](https://github.com/codeSTACKr) for [this](https://www.youtube.com/watch?v=ECuqb5Tv9qI) amazing video

 ### Liked it?
 Hope you liked this project, don't forget to give it a star ⭐